wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 However, when installing (or updating) Composer packages that declares WP Starter as a dependency, right after Composer ends installation (or update), WP Starter will set in, trying to run its steps.

-A special **package type**, **`wpstarter-extension`** , can be used in such packages to avoid that issue: when WP Starter will recognize that root package has `wpstarter-extension` type, will do just nothing on Composer installation or update.
+A special **package type**, **`wpstarter-extension`** , can be used in such packages to avoid that issue: when WP Starter will recognize that root package has `wpstarter-extension` type, will do nothing on Composer installation or update.

 Moreover, packages of type `wpstarter-extension` can use the setting `extra.wpstarter-autoload` to setup an autoload strategy that will only be used when WP Starter perform its tasks, without affecting regular application autoload.